AYLSHAM

 Second

-Lieutenant 6th Bn., Oxford. and Bucks Light Infantry.
-Killed in
+Lieutenant 6th Battalion, Oxford. and Bucks Light Infantry.
+Killed

-action at Guillemont on Sunday 3 September 1916.
+in action at Guillemont on Sunday 3 September 1916.
 Age 25.
-Son of
+Son

+B.A.
 Oxon.
-Buried: GUILLEMONT ROAD CEMETERY, GUILLEMONT, Somme, France.
+Buried in GUILLEMONT ROAD CEMETERY, GUILLEMONT, Somme,

 W |